 Sunday, 22 August 2010

 As a side note, I decamped to Helen’s studio for the day to do this and plan on doing that for the next few days to get this pencilling stage complete.
-Three and a half pages to go, which will now get quicker to do I hope.
+Three and a half pages to go, which will now get quicker to do with the style worked out I hope.

 Thursday, 19 August 2010

 Frustrating past few days spent sorting out a new wireless router, three computers and a wireless printer/scanner on a home network.
 Did these quick sketches of our grubby old ginger cat as a way of celebrating me getting it all working.